google/xls/docs_src/tutorials/hello_xls.md

 Perfect!
 While this may not be what you initially expected, examine the output elements carefully: they correspond to the ASCII codes of the characters in "Hello, XLS!"
-When designing and debugging hardware, signals are more often numeric than string data, which is why they're represented numerically here.
+When designing and debugging hardware, signals are more often numbers than strings, which is why they're represented as numbers here.

 Congrats!
 You've written your first piece of hardware in DSLX!
 It might be more satisfying, though, if your hardware _actually did anything_.
 For that, see the